fwip/mtg_pronouns/reworded_cards.md

 Players can't draw cards.

-At the beginning of each player's draw step, they exiles the top card of their library.
+At the beginning of each player's draw step, that player exiles the top card of their library.
 If it's a land card, the player puts it onto the battlefield.
 Otherwise, the player casts it without paying its mana cost if able.

 Omen of Fire 3RR
 ---------------